-The incentives cannot be combined with any other incentive program from the Township or any other government or government agency except as otherwise identified in this Plan.
-In the application process, applicants must declare all other funding applications being pursued.
-Applicants are encouraged to seek other funding sources prior to pursuing funding from the Community Improvement Plan, to help manage limited resources to implement the Community Improvement Plan.
-The Township may decline an application or reduce the approved grant amount on the basis of other funding sources.
+The incentives cannot be combined with any other 2.
+The Property improvement program, which incentive program from the Township or any other provides a grant up to \$10,000 or 50% of the cost government or government agency except as otherwise of the project.
+Since the applicant's landscaping costs are \$4,000, the applicant would be eligible identified in this Plan.
+In the application process, applicants must declare all other funding applications for a grant up to \$2,000 (50%). being pursued.
+Applicants are encouraged to seek other funding sources prior to pursuing funding from the Example Project #2: Community Improvement Plan, to help manage limited resources to implement the Community Improvement A property owner wishes to convert the upper storey Plan.
+The Township may decline an application or reduce space, which is currently vacant, into two new residential the approved grant amount on the basis of other funding units.
+The property owner determined that the project sources would cost \$200,000.
+The applicant has two options: